home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 ### Troubleshooting

-Many users are experiencing problems with Broadlink RM Mini 3 type 0x5f36 firmware v44057.
+Many users are experiencing problems with Broadlink RM Mini 3 0x5f36 and the entire RM4 series.

-If you have this device, you need to follow these steps:
+If you have these devices, you need to follow these steps:
 - Remove the device from Broadlink App
 - Reset the device
 - Add the device to your local network using the app
 - Do not set up a cloud (not now, not ever)
+- Use [Broadlink Manager](https://sourceforge.net/projects/broadlink-manager/) to get your device type
 - Specify the device type in the configuration file

 Example 1: Set up 0x5f36 as a remote